LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/photo-sharing-user-guide.md

 date: 2019-01-27 07:47:02 +0000

 ---
-Photo sharing is available for the following [messaging connectors](messaging-channels-messaging-connectors-overview.html): Google RCS Business Messaging, WhatsApp Business, Apple Business Chat and Twilio SMS (for Twilio, only available in the US and Canada).
+Photo sharing makes messaging a more visual experience, increasing communication efficiency and reducing time to resolution.

+Photo sharing empowers consumers to share images with agents to explain complex issues or requests quicker and more accurately.
+Photo Sharing is currently in beta version

+**To see what messaging channels support photo sharing, please see the** [**messaging channels capabilities comparison**](messaging-channels-messaging-channels-capabilities-comparison.html) **chart.**

 ![](/img/Photo sharing Gif-1.gif)

-## Configurations
+## Configuration

-1. To enable the feature for any channel, please contact you LivePerson representative.
+1. To enable the feature for any channel, please contact your LivePerson representative.
 2. To configure mobile-app (as part of the SDK): [Android ](https://developers.liveperson.com/android-photo-sharing.html#enable-photo-sharing)& [iOS](https://developers.liveperson.com/consumer-experience-ios-sdk-photosharing.html#enable-photo-sharing)
 3. For messaging connectors: no additional configuration is required
 4. Web: